Fortification: 20th and 21st centuries

 Instead field fortification rose to dominate defensive action.
-Unlike the trench warfare which dominated World War I, these defences were more temporary in nature.
+Unlike the trench warfare which dominated World War I, these defenses were more temporary in nature.
 This was an advantage because since it was less extensive it formed a less obvious target for enemy force to be directed against.

-If sufficient power were massed against one point to penetrate it, the forces based there could be withdrawn and the line could be re-established relatively quickly.
-Instead of a supposedly impenetrable defensive line, such fortifications emphasized defence in depth, so that as defenders were forced to pull back or were overrun, the lines of defenders behind them could take over the defence.
+If sufficient power were massed against one point to penetrate it, the forces based there could be withdrawn and the line could be reestablished relatively quickly.
+Instead of a supposedly impenetrable defensive line, such fortifications emphasized defense in depth, so that as defenders were forced to pull back or were overrun, the lines of defenders behind them could take over the defense.

-Because the mobile offensives practised by both sides usually focused on avoiding the strongest points of a defensive line, these defences were usually relatively thin and spread along the length of a line.
-The defence was usually not equally strong throughout, however.
+Because the mobile offensives practiced by both sides usually focused on avoiding the strongest points of a defensive line, these defenses were usually relatively thin and spread along the length of a line.
+The defense was usually not equally strong throughout, however.

 The strength of the defensive line in an area varied according to how rapidly an attacking force could progress in the terrain that was being defended—both the terrain the defensive line was built on and the ground behind it that an attacker might hope to break out into.
 This was both for reasons of the strategic value of the ground, and its defensive value.

 This was possible because while offensive tactics were focused on mobility, so were defensive tactics.
-The dug-in defences consisted primarily of infantry and antitank guns.
+The dug-in defenses consisted primarily of infantry and antitank guns.
 Defending tanks and tank destroyers would be concentrated in mobile brigades behind the defensive line.
 If a major offensive was launched against a point in the line, mobile reinforcements would be sent to reinforce that part of the line that was in danger of failing.

 Thus the defensive line could be relatively thin because the bulk of the fighting power of the defenders was not concentrated in the line itself but rather in the mobile reserves.
-A notable exception to this rule was seen in the defensive lines at the Battle of Kursk during World War II, where German forces deliberately attacked the strongest part of the Soviet defences, seeking to crush them utterly.
+A notable exception to this rule was seen in the defensive lines at the Battle of Kursk during World War II, where German forces deliberately attacked the strongest part of the Soviet defenses, seeking to crush them utterly.